← Back to Glossary

 What ICANN Does

 ICANN — the Internet Corporation for Assigned Names and Numbers — is a nonprofit organization founded on September 18, 1998, and headquartered in Los Angeles, California.
+It operates under a contract with the United States Department of Commerce (through the IANA functions contract, which transitioned to community oversight in 2016).

 ICANN's core responsibilities: